Did you predict U.S. stocks would perform so strongly right after the 2016 presidential election?

 Switch back to the bull market positioning quickly as the volatility abates

 In bull markets, the portfolio favors stocks with strong price momentum and low price volatility, with some government bonds in the portfolio to cushion unforeseen volatility.
-The bull portfolio consists of these ETFs:
+The bullish portfolio consists of:

 In bear markets, the portfolio replaces the momentum stocks, which can be more volatile, with 10-year treasuries to protect against steep losses.
 The rest of the portfolio remains unchanged.
-The bear portfolio consists of these ETFs:
+The bearish portfolio consists of:

 The above portfolio weights are for our customers that have selected capital preservation as their investment objective.
 The precise weighting of these ETFs in your portfolio will depend on which objective you’ve selected: capital preservation, moderate growth, or aggressive growth.